 Returns: number

-Returns an iterator over all active trades in the portfolio (yields index, trade).
+Returns an iterator over open trades in the portfolio (yields index, trade).
+If tag is provided, only trades with an exact matching tag are yielded. nil returns all open trades.

 Returns: iterator over Trade objects